dwavesystems/dwave-ocean-sdk/getting_started.rst

 Examples
 ========

-The quickest way to see how Ocean tools are used, is to look at an end-to-end example.
+The quickest way to see how Ocean tools are used is to look at an end-to-end example.

 The :ref:`not` example is the simplest: follow the example code to learn how to quickly submit a problem to a D-Wave system.
 The :ref:`and` example is a step more advanced,